-Professional M.S. in Geological Sciences (Non-Thesis)
+Online Master's in Geological Sciences

-- Learn More About the Professional M.S. in Geological Sciences
+About the Non-Thesis M.S. in Geological Sciences

-Tuition & Financial Aid
+- Costs & Financial Aid

 Graduate school is a challenging but rewarding period of any scientist's life.
 Earning a non-thesis M.S. in Geological Sciences degree should be an intellectually stimulating and demanding experience.
 Faculty encourage students to develop into independent scientists while earning the skills necessary to pursue their career aspirations.

 Ohio University is a state-assisted, research extensive institution with an enrollment of more than 20,000 students at the Athens Campus, including about 4,500 graduate students.
 Athens is centrally located between Columbus, Pittsburgh and Cincinnati, situated in the rolling unglaciated hills of southeastern Ohio, on the western edge of the Appalachian Plateau.

 Tuition and fees are assessed based on the number of credit hours of enrollment, Ohio residency and program.

 Financial Aid: When graduate students take two four-hour courses per semester, their attendance is considered half-time for financial aid purposes.
 U.S. citizens and permanent residents have access to federally funded loans through Ohio University's Office of Student Financial Aid and Scholarships.
 The Ohio University school code is 003100.